How did the pandemic affect Canada's immigration?

 Moreover, despite the current “Coronavirus Quarantine” situation the Canadian provinces (PNP – Provincial Nominee Programs) hold draws as well.

-Individuals who are unable to submit completed Permanent Resident Applications due to the current situation in the world are given an additional 90 days to complete the process.
+Individuals who are unable to submit completed Permanent Resident Applications due to the current situation in the world are , in most of the cases, are given an additional 90 days to complete the process.

 Obviously, Canadian immigration processing times have been affected by Coronavirus closures and imposed restrictions.
 Currently, there is no expedited processing, except for special cases which will be decided at the discretion of the Migration Program Manager of the specific IRCC office.